tarwn/lessthandot-hugo/blogs/content/posts/2012-12-02-data-types.md

 GO
 ```

-Let&#8217;s see how much space is used by both tables
+Let's see how much space is used by both tables

 sql
 EXEC sp_spaceused 'TestChar'